Raincoast Books

 Working through this book will help you:

-oRecognize and respond to your emotional triggers oCreate a crisis plan and find supportoGet a handle on addictive behavioroMaintain friendships and get along with your family
+-Recognize and respond to your emotional triggers -Create a crisis plan and find support-Get a handle on addictive behavior-Maintain friendships and get along with your family

-Sheri Van Dijk, MSW, is a psychotherapist, and renowned dialectical behavior therapy (DBT) expert.
-She is author of several books, including Calming the Emotional Storm, Don't Let Your Emotions Run Your Life for Teens, and The DBT Skills Workbook for Teen Self-Harm.
-Her books focus on using DBT skills to help people manage their emotions and cultivate lasting well-being.
-She is also the recipient of the R.O.
-Jones Award from the Canadian Psychiatric Association.
+Sheri Van Dijk, MSW , is a psychotherapist and renowned dialectical behavior therapy (DBT) expert.
+She is author of many books with New Harbinger, including Don't Let Your Emotions Run Your Life for Teens and The DBT Workbook for Emotional Relief.
+Her work has focused on using DBT skills to help people manage their emotions and cultivate lasting well-being.
+In recent years, Sheri has been specializing in complex trauma.

 Karma Guindon, MSW, RSW, RMFT, is a clinical social worker and registered marriage and family therapist in private practice and at a child and family mental health program at Southlake Regional Health Centre in Newmarket, ON, Canada.
 She uses an integrative and collaborative therapeutic approach with the children, adolescents, adults, families, and couples who meet with her for psychotherapy.
 She is also in doctoral studies in social work at Wilfrid Laurier University in Kitchener, ON.